 The transaction price of each participation class of the Fund is determined by the manager on each business day and is based on the net asset value per participation of each participation class with an upcharge (subscription fee) or discount (redemption fee) to cover the costs of purchase and sale of 'physical' investments.
 The subscription and redemption fee is for the protection of existing participants of the Fund and is beneficial to the Fund.
 When no transaction has taken place on a business day, the transaction price is equal to the net asset value per participation.

-Whether a subscription or redemption fee is applied depends on whether the Fund, encompassing all Participation Classes, has a net inflow (leading to a subscription fee) or outflow (leading to a redemption fees will benefit or burden the Fund.
+Whether a subscription or redemption fee is applied depends on whether the Fund, encompassing all Participation Classes, has a net inflow (leading to a subscription fee) or outflow (leading to a redemption fee) of capital.
+Any difference between the actual costs of the Fund and the aforementioned subscription or redemption fees will benefit or burden the Fund.